Break Out Your Team Spirit in Washington, DC!

 The ballpark is right next to Navy Yard, so head over early and take a walk around the beautiful area.

-For your convenience, our 1600 and Phoenix apartment complexes offer the shortest distance to Nats Park.
+Great apartment complexes around Dupont Circle too, only a short distance from Nats Park.
 All you need to do is take the green line from U St station and get off at Navy Yard-Ballpark Station.

 Just follow the crowd to the stadium.